YukiCodepth/YukiCodepth/README.md

 ### I make hardware think like AI 🤖

 ```
-Want to be a linux developer Hmm..
+Want to be a linux developer and contributor hmmm..

 ```
 <br clear="both"/>